jarro2783/cxxopts/README.md

       ("f,file", "File name", cxxopts::value<std::string>())
       ;

-Options can be declared with a short and/or long option.
+Options are declared with a long and an optional short option.
 A description must be provided.
 The third argument is the value, if omitted it is boolean.
 Any type can be given as long as it can be parsed, with operator>>.

 To parse the command line do: